brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 # Improving compile-time diagnostics

-To `std::format` or not to `std::format`, that is the question once again.
-But while in `static_assert`, I don't think we can, for compile-time diagnostics, I think we should.
+While in `static_assert`, I don't think we can have a `std::format()`-based API, for compile-time diagnostics, I think we should.
 In particular, the user-facing API should probably be something like this:

 ::: bq
 ```cpp